-Determined to gain CIMA membership and attain the Chartered Global Management Accountant (CGMA) designation by 2018 despite the busy schedule, Meka says “Achieving and maintaining a CIMA professional qualification equips me with professional and leadership skills to better navigate the complex and changing business environment,”.
+Determined to gain CIMA membership and attain The Chartered Institute of Management Accountants ® (CGMA) designation by 2018 despite the busy schedule, Meka says “Achieving and maintaining a CIMA professional qualification equips me with professional and leadership skills to better navigate the complex and changing business environment,”.

 Meka being in his early 30s, was already a mid-career Finance Manager with Shell when he applied and next step was to validate the understanding and to close any gaps to be a well-rounded management accountant and business leader.
 After the review process, he was accepted onto the pilot programme of CBLC.
 CIMA’s rigorous screening procedure was vindicated when he won the finals of the challenge with his colleague team partner.

 The final challenge consisted of evaluating a business scenario for a fictional company, then presenting on the potential impacts while providing advice as finance managers.
 Finalist teams were also assigned coaches to support them in the last preparation stages.
 These senior finance executives helped the teams to build on their strengths from the initial round while also pointing out any development areas which needed work.
 This element was found to be a very unique opportunity to deepen the skills learnt, enhance communication and hone stakeholder management techniques according to Meka.

 Finally, each team’s presentation was made before an independent panel of judges, all leaders in the business world, who acted as the “Board of Directors” to give the challenge a “real-life” feel.
 “Winning the final challenge was a great achievement for me, especially with the quality of the competition and the interaction.
 I was very impressed by all the presentations from the teams.
 It must have been a tough choice for the judges!” says a beaming Meka.